 I decided to get my car washed and get my eyebrows done.
 At least that way I could feel like I did something productive.

 As I waited in a very long slow moving line in the summer heat, I realized that the girl did a really crappy job on my eyebrows.
 Then the woman in front of me ordered a million drinks.
 Really?
-You are going to do this through the drive thru?
+Are you going to do this through the drive-thru?
 Now I’m hot, annoyed and I’m wasting perfectly good gas because someone was too lazy to get out of the car, meaning me.

 The barista leaned out the window to hand me my drink as I rolled up.
 Just as I was about to tell her that I ordered a venti, not a grande, she says, “Here you go!
 It’s free!
 The lady before you paid for your drink.
 Do you know her?”